-The health care law helps people with low incomes by opening up new options for getting health coverage.
+En español l The health care law gives people with low incomes new options for getting health coverage.
 It does this in two ways.
-It permits states to expand Medicaid to many more people, and it makes financial assistance available to others with limited incomes who buy health insurance through the new exchanges.
+It gives states the option to expand Medicaid to more people.
+It also makes financial help available to people with limited incomes who buy health insurance through the Health Insurance Marketplace.

 Helps pay for insurance

-- If you don’t qualify for Medicaid, you may be able to get tax credits to help you pay for the health insurance you get through the exchange.
-The amount of credit depends on your income.
+- If you can’t get Medicaid, you may be able to get financial help to pay for the health insurance you get through the Health Insurance Marketplace.
+The amount of help you can get depends on your income.

-- Exchanges are new marketplaces where you will be able to shop for health insurance.
-You’ll be able to compare the benefits and costs of health plans side-by-side.
+- In the marketplace you will be able to shop for health insurance.
+You’ll be able to compare the benefits and costs of health plans side by side.

-- You can get information about the costs when the exchange begins enrollment in every state in late 2013.
+- You can get information about the costs of health insurance plans when the marketplace begins enrollment in October 2013.
 Coverage starts in 2014.

 - All health insurance plans in the marketplace must cover essential benefits, including hospitalization, medical care, mental health services, prescription drugs and rehabilitation services.